Cream of Poblano Soup

 Instructions

-• Heat the olive oil in a large pot over medium heat.
-Add the onion and garlic, and sauté until softened, about 5 minutes.
+• Heat olive oil in a large pot over medium heat.
+Add the onion and garlic and cook until softened, about 5 minutes.

-• Stir in the cumin, chili powder, and flour, cooking for another 2 minutes to allow the flour to absorb the flavors.
+• Stir in the cumin, chili powder, and flour.
+Cook for 2 minutes, stirring constantly, until fragrant.

 Notes